Nandansingh007/NepFakeV2/README.md

     EX --> ST
 ```

-> GitHub Actions triggers this pipeline weekly.
+> GitHub Actions runs this pipeline weekly.
 Only articles published since the last run are fetched.
-Outputs are auto-committed after every run.
+Outputs are auto-committed to this repo and pushed to Hugging Face after every run.

 ---